 Rank 5, Stewardship: Your constant tending to the land increases its farming bounty.
 For each active character with Stewardship, the farming bounty is increased by one.
 You may also submit a task to learn the farming Bounty and how much farming Exploitation has happened during that Action Cycle, but not by who.

 You may also use your extensive knowledge to harvest from Rare Nodes.
-Rare nodes may have Fine Fruits, Prime Meats, Prize Winning Vegetables or more unusual materials.
+Rare nodes may have Rare Fruits, Prime Meats, Prize Winning Vegetables, Cashmere or more unusual materials.
 In addition, as an Action you may seek out ecological lynchpins, spending the Farming Bounty, thus reducing it by one, in order to create a Rare Node that will be placed in the world as staff is able.
 This Rare Node will only appear for the current Event, so it is important to take advantage of this opportunity.

 Crafting Skills are used by characters to create new items that may be used, given or sold to others.
 There are many kinds of items, and each is made using various different Crafting Skills.